YottaDB/YDBDoc/MessageRecovery/errors.rst

 DSKNOSPCBLOCKED, Retry of write to file FFFF suspended due to new instance freeze.
 Waiting for instance to be unfrozen.

 Run Time Error: This error indicates that a process waiting for space to write to file FFFF determined that another process froze the replication instance.
-The process will not make more attempts to write to the file until the replication instance is unfrozen.
+The process will not make any more attempts to write to the file until the replication instance is unfrozen.

 Action: Check the system log for the most recent REPLINSTFROZEN message to determine the cause of the current freeze and resolve it.